yomguy/DeeFuzzer/README.rst

 License
 =======

-This software is licensed as described in the file LICENSE.txt, which you should have received as part of this distribution.
-The terms are also available at https://github.com/yomguy/DeeFuzzer/blob/master/LICENSE
+This software is licensed under the terms of the CeCILL license (much like GPLv2) as described in the file LICENSE in the source directory or online https://github.com/yomguy/DeeFuzzer/blob/master/LICENSE

 Aknowledgements
 ===============